Mental illness in the black community cannot be ignored

 Decisions about the course of treatment rely a lot on the diagnosis and the collection of symptoms you present with.
 Some diagnoses may require taking medication for the rest of a person’s life but I always encourage people to think about those who need insulin to maintain their health after a diagnosis of diabetes.
 We don’t typically look at someone weird or hear much fuss related to needing insulin, so someone who may need a psychiatric medication to maintain their health and manage symptoms should be seen similarly.

-"You cannot pray away mental illness just like you cannot pray away a broken leg."
+"You cannot pray away mental illness just like you cannot pray away a broken leg."null null

 What are some of the barriers those who want to seek treatment face?